 Stock up on this vacation staple with this season’s 10 best linen clothing pieces!

 For shoes, flat sandals with an ankle strap and a sturdy sole are perfect.
 Heels are almost impossible to wear on the extremely hilly cobblestone streets.
 If you must bring heels, choose a pair of comfy wedges so you get a little more stability.
+Packing cubes make the perfect shoe bags to protect your luggage from dirty shoes.

 The stacked buildings that make the cliffs of Santorini so beautiful also make for some seriously steep streets!
 Pack your shoes accordingly.